Logo Futurismo

 Fernando Resendes | Rocha da Relva

 Rocha da Relva is a village by the water.
-To go there, you need to do a trail of about 5.5km for up to 3 hours of walking if you decide to go all the way down.
-It is located about 5 minutes away by car from Ponta Delgada and is a nice place to walk surrounded by nature with a constant view of the Atlantic Ocean.
+To get there, you need to take a trail of approximately 5.5 km, which can take up to 3 hours of walking if you decide to walk the entire route.
+It is located about 5 minutes away by car from Ponta Delgada and is a nice place to walk, surrounded by nature with a constant view of the Atlantic Ocean.
+Down at the village, you will see cute typical houses, some street cat,s and even donkeys used to bring stuff up and down the trail for the few people living there.

 David Rodrigues | Walking around Antonio Borges park

-David Rodrigues | Walking around António Borges park
+David Rodrigues | Walking around António Borges Park

 Complementary Information